talon-one/talon_go/docs/ShowBundleMetadataEffectProps.md

 `func (o *ShowBundleMetadataEffectProps) SetBundleAttributes(v []string)`

 SetBundleAttributes gets a reference to the given []string and assigns it to the BundleAttributes field.

+### GetDescription

+`func (o *ShowBundleMetadataEffectProps) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *ShowBundleMetadataEffectProps) GetDescriptionOk() (string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasDescription

+`func (o *ShowBundleMetadataEffectProps) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

+### SetDescription

+`func (o *ShowBundleMetadataEffectProps) SetDescription(v string)`

+SetDescription gets a reference to the given string and assigns it to the Description field.

 ### GetItemsIndices